SQL Server alter table add column

 1) Connect to the database through DBHawk using an account with the necessary permissions to modify the table.

-2) Once connected to the database, go under DB Objects and expand the ‘Tables’ node.
+2) Once connected to the database, go to DB Objects and expand the ‘Tables’ node.
 You should see your table listed underneath.
-Double click the name of the table to add the column to.
+Double-click the name of the table to add the column to.
 In the example below, the table name is ‘Employee’.

 4) Click ‘Add Column’ then you will see an empty ‘New Column’ form.

 5) Fill the ‘New Column’ form to define the column’s properties, then when complete, click the ‘Add Column’ button.

 - Name – Name of the column to add to the table.

 - Data Type – The type of data to be stored in this column.

 - Length – Used with data types that have a modifiable length.
 For example, the length of varchar data types.
 For numeric and decimal data types this field will contain the precision (maximum total number of decimal digits stored to the left and right of the decimal point).
 If the length is not modifiable, this field will be disabled.